How To Get Your Stuff Together For A Tornado

 Having two plans can make all the difference in getting you through those first few days and weeks after a disaster strikes.

 What are the plans?
-They are the Backup Plan Evacuation Plan and the Get Back To Life Plan — the same plans that we’ve built into our newest book/program The Backup Plan 3.0.
+They are the Backup Plan Evacuation Plan and the Get Back To Life Plan — the same plans that we’ve built into our book Ready.

 The evacuation plan is pretty simple.
 It all comes from one question… If you were at home or at work and suddenly had to evacuate your home, or your general area, where would you go?